CU-ESIIL/Summit_group_2026_11/docs/index.md

 ## Our question(s) 📣 { #project-question .oasis-report-out-section .oasis-report-out-day2 }

-Our working question:
+# Our working question:

 -What is the probable affected area if ignited?

-...
+ Use the power of embedding and digital twin to identify probable burn area if we detect an ignition location near real time.

-What would count as progress:
+# What would count as progress:

 -Create a reproducable workflow incorporating earth embeddings to inform digital twin